 11. Strawberry Campground, Malheur National Forest

 A tucked-away gem in the Blue Mountains of eastern Oregon, this campground sits at the entrance to the enchanting Strawberry Mountains Wilderness.
-Featuring ten sites available on a first-come, first-served basis, each with a favorable rate, this campground is popular for those hitting the Strawberry Basin Trail early the next morning.
+It has 10 sites available on a first-come, first-served basis, each with a favorable rate.
+It's a popular campground for those hitting the Strawberry Basin Trail early the next morning.

 Potable water and a single vault toilet are available to all overnight users.
 Despite the popularity of the adjoining wilderness area, Strawberry Campground remains relatively uncrowded even in the summers.
 An alternative approach to the area is setting up a backcountry camp a mile down the Strawberry Basin Trail.

 Carl G. Washburne Memorial State Park is on the central Oregon Coast, approximately three miles north of Heceta Head.
 Visitors and residents of Eugene reach this popular state park and beach with a 90-minute drive heading west.
 It's a popular place for connecting with the coastal landscape, and to park an RV, with 55 sites available.